advename/The-React-Library-guide/README.md

 Now that we have all the basic knowledge and understand the different factors, let's get our hands dirty.

 ### 3.0.1 – Setting up the demo library
-The next sections are going to be based on a demo React library, that outputs a single `<Button>` component.
+The next sections will be based on a demo React library, that outputs a single `<Button>` component.
 The library will use typescript, which should be expected from library authors in 2021.
 We will add SCSS Modules and images later on.

 > The demo library is built with `yarn` as the package manager, which is recommended, but you may also choose `npm` if that suits you better.